knizinsky/BookStore-Desktop-App/README.md

 To run the BookStoreApp application, perform the following steps:

-1. Set up a SQL Server database and update the connection string in the `BookStoreDbContext` class to point to your database.
+1. Create a SQL Server database and update the connection string in the `BookStoreDbContext` class to point to your database.
+[Database Configuration](#database-configuration).

 2. Build the project using your preferred IDE or the command line.